SER R class: History

 For many years the South Eastern Railway (SER) had possessed very few locomotives designed for shunting.
-When trains were to be shunted, this was usually carried out any locomotive which happened to be idle at the time, which was often unsuitable; and sometimes this caused delays to other trains which should have been run using the commandeered locomotive.
+When trains were to be shunted, this was usually carried out any engine not in use at the time, which was often unsuitable as this caused delays to other trains that needed said engine.

 Several other railways favoured the 0-6-0T wheel arrangement for shunting, and so in 1887 it was decided to introduce a class of 0-6-0T locomotives specifically for shunting and for hauling local goods trains.
 The R class locomotives were designed by James Stirling as a new class, and 25 were built at Ashford Works between 1888 and 1898.
 As was typical of Stirling's designs, several components were shared with existing designs; the domeless boilers were of the same type as was fitted to his O class 0-6-0 and Q class 0-4-4T.

 Their SER numbers were scattered between 10 and 174, and in a continuous block from 335 to 342.
 These numbers were retained under the South Eastern and Chatham Railway, although from 1900 the livery changed from black to green.

 The three 1890 locomotives (nos.
 10, 77, 147) were built with short chimneys giving an overall height of 11 ft 6 in to give sufficient clearance for working the Whitstable branch, which had a low tunnel.
 Normally, two would work the branch from Canterbury West shed whilst the third was spare at Ashford, but to provide relief for the 1890 locomotives when one was undergoing overhaul, no. 124 was also given a short chimney in March 1893.

 Three of the 1892 locomotives were built for the Folkestone Harbour Branch, where the existing locomotives, Mansell 0-6-0T nos.
 152–154, were only fourteen years old, but required several modifications in order to comply with Board of Trade regulations regarding passenger trains.
 In particular they needed to be equipped with the automatic vacuum brake which would itself require the locomotives to have stronger frames.
 Their boilers would also become due for replacement soon, and it was decided that the provision of three new R class locomotives would be more economic, and these took the same numbers as the locomotives that they replaced, which were scrapped.
 R class nos.
 152–154 were transferred to other parts of the SER system in 1898, and were replaced on the Folkestone Harbour Branch by newly-built nos.
 69, 70 and 107.